-Our company's vitality comes from the talent, enthusiasm, and innovative spirit of our employees (who we call "Dynatracers") across the more than 30 countries where we operate.
-In fiscal 2024, we strengthened and expanded our approach to human capital development.
-We identified and implemented new and better ways to transform our people, culture, and community initiatives as Dynatrace has expanded its global footprint and continued to focus on long-term growth.
-We created more global common experiences for our employees and launched a new Culture Code that connects our mission, purpose, vision, and values with our core values and expected behaviors.
-Our Chief Executive Officer, Chief People Officer, and other leaders continued to discuss various human capital-related topics with our Board of Directors throughout the year.
+Our company's vitality is fueled by our employees (who we call "Dynatracers") who represent the more than 35 countries in which we operate.
+In fiscal 2025, we continued to transform our people, culture, and community initiatives while expanding our global footprint and focusing on long-term growth.
+Our most senior leaders, including our Chief Executive Officer and Chief People Officer, are visible and engaged advocates of our human capital management strategy and continued to discuss various human capital-related topics with our Board of Directors throughout the fiscal year.